VirusRushTheater/AddMusicKFF/README.md

 ```
 cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

 And compile it.
-This will copy the executable into the `deploy` folder.
-The project is still dependent on an external `libasar.so`/`asar.dll` provided manually by you.
+This will copy the executable and the Asar library that will be used together with it into the `deploy` folder.
 ```
 cmake --build .
 ```